panaaj/signalk-client-angular/README.md

     apiVersions: []
 }
 ```
-*apiVersions* Constains list of api versions supported by the  Signal K server.
+*apiVersions:* Contains a list of api versions supported by the Signal K server.

 ---

 `version`:

-Get / Set preferred Signal K API version to use when the server supports more than one version. *This must be used prior to connecting to the server.* If the Signal K server does not supports the specified version `v1` will be used.
+Get / Set preferred Signal K API version to use when the server supports more than one version.

-*Note: Signal K API is currently only available in `v1`.*
+*Note: This must be used prior to connecting to the server.*

+If the Signal K server does not supports the specified version `v1` will be used.

 *Example:*